usingdatascience/DataScientistTest_072020/README.md

 ## Overview

-This repository contains data and instructions for a test as part of you application
+This repository contains data and instructions for a test as part of your application.
+It contains a simulated dataset, with 300 patients from different organisations, with columns:

+  - ID - a unique row ID.
+  - Organisation - The organisation the patient was seen at.
+  - Age - The patient’s age.
+  - LOS - The patent’s length-of-stay in hospital, in whole days.
+  - Death - A flag indicating whether the patient died, coded: 0 =
+    survived, 1 = died.
+  - Category - The risk category the patient falls into.

 ## The task

-The task in this assessment is: ***build the best model you can, predicting the ‘Death’ column, in this dataset.***
+The task in this assessment is:

+***build the best model you can, predicting the ‘Death’ column, in this dataset.***

 We will not restrict you to particular model classes, statistical paradigms, or sets of assumptions.
 Please consider the following: